-To support graduate faculty research and teaching and provide educational opportunities and financial assistance for graduate students.
+To support graduate programs and provide educational opportunities and financial assistance for graduate students.

 For the purposes of this policy, a "graduate student" is an individual who is admitted and enrolled in a degree program in good academic standing in graduate studies at Longwood University and whose primary relationship with the University is an educational relationship.

 The College of Graduate and Professional Studies programs recognize that graduate student assistantships provide critical educational opportunities to graduate students, and that assistantships are directly related to the core elements of student's graduate degrees and the educational reasons students attend Longwood.
 Moreover, graduate assistantships provide a mechanism through which the College of Graduate and Professional Studies may provide students consistent and regularized financial assistance.

 Graduate students who are offered an assistantship at Longwood University must be appointed to one of the assistantship classifications described in this document, and the terms of their appointment must conform to the policies governing those classifications.
-Although assigned teaching, research, or administrative support duties, graduate assistants are regarded by the university as students and not as employees.
+Although assigned teaching or academic support duties, graduate assistants are regarded by the university as students and not as employees.
 As such, graduate assistants are not eligible for any employee benefits.

 A graduate student holding a graduate assistantship forgoes the designated student academic vacations for the period of the appointment and may not be appointed to another paid position at Longwood concurrently without permission of both their program advisor and the Dean of the College of Graduate & Professional Studies.
 Graduate program coordinators and prospective graduate assistants should agree upon the specific work expectations, including employment dates, before finalizing appointments.

 Students who are candidates for appointment as graduate assistants are responsible for meeting the following eligibility requirements and for taking the initiative in ascertaining that all have been fulfilled.
 The requirements are described here to provide graduate student applicants with an understanding of the usual conditions for awarding assistantships.
 Individual colleges, departments or programs may set more rigorous standards than are listed here.